Calling all couples! Y’all cook, eat, and exercise together, and maybe you even try to lose weight together, too.

 It doesn’t help that the foods people use to soothe a mood are usually hyperpalatable comfort items like snack cakes, fast food, ice cream, and cookies.

 Pro tip: To lose weight successfully — and keep it off — means you need to figure out coping strategies that work for your body.
-You may truly believe that chocolate chip cookie is what you need right now, but can you wait just 10 minutes before chomping down?
+You may truly believe that chocolate chip cookie is what you need right now, but can you wait just 10 minutes before chomping it down?

 Be mindful about what your body needs, and don’t fall into the trap thinking that food will solve your emotional problems.